Polaris Media CEO aims digital revenue to outgrow paper decline

 "We're on the right track," the CEO added.

-Earnings before interest, taxes, depreciation and amortisation (EBITDA) rose to 47 million Norwegian crowns ($5.48 million) in the thirds quarter, from 38 million in the third quarter of 2014.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) rose to 47 million Norwegian crowns ($5.48 million) in the thirds quarter, from 38 million in the third quarter of 2014.

 The company's total revenues amounted to 385 million Norwegian crowns in the third quarter, down 2.6 percent from 396 million crowns in the same quarter last year.